UMass Boston

 Become a leader in the fast-growing field of aging services.

 UMass Boston’s Management of Aging Services MS focuses on preparing you for a leadership position in the fast-growing field of aging services.
+It prepares you to make a difference in the lives of older adults by managing the many challenging transitions in the industry.
 It’s designed for working professionals who want to advance in their field or change careers by adding a master’s degree to their résumé.
 Gain practical skills from experienced expert faculty, and prepare for success in a broad spectrum of careers relating to elder care, and long-term services and supports.
-Apply these skills to virtually any field — advocacy, aging policy, care management, community programming, financial services, nonprofit management, sales and marketing, housing and transportation, and more.
+Apply these skills to virtually any field — advocacy, aging policy, care management, community programming, financial services, nonprofit management, sales and marketing, housing and transportation, insurance, and more.

 Program Strengths